 According to the conformity regulation, the time the conformity analysis begins is "the point at which the MPO or other designated agency begins to model the impact of the proposed transportation plan or TIP on travel and/or emissions."
-The conformity analysis and initial modeling began in September 2020.
+The conformity analysis and initial emissions modeling began in July 2021.